Rokeby Museum is open daily 10–5 from mid-May to late October and is currently closed for the season. Below is our 2017 program and event schedule.

 Pie & Ice Cream Social

-Grab a friend and head to Rokeby for music, chat – and pie!
-This great tradition features homemade pies of every type – plain or à la mode — served in the Museum’s shady back yard.
-Proceeds support the Museum’s work, so have a second piece!.
+Who can resist homemade pie and ice cream?
+Not you!
+So grab a friend and head to Rokeby for music, chat – and pie!
+This great tradition features homemade pies of every type – plain or a la mode.
+Proceeds support the Museum’s work, so have a second piece!